 An allowance for impairment from NNDR appeals from the 2010 valuation list is calculated by taking the outstanding appeals at the Valuation Office (VO), categorising these by the rating list descriptions and applying an estimate to the likely success of each outstanding appeal using historical statistics of appeals settled in each category.
-For NNDR appeals relating to the 2017 valuation list an assessment is made of the likely reduction in rateable value based on the change in value between 2010 and 2017 and the premises category and then applying an estimate of value of a successful appeal, plus an estimate of any lodged appeals using the same process as under the 2010 list.
+For NNDR appeals lodged relating to the 2017 valuation list the same process is used as under the 2010 list.
+In addition an appeals allowance of 3% of net rates payable for the remainder of the 2017 appeals list is allowed for due to the length of time it is taking appeals to be lodged.
 In addition a review on high risk properties such as high rateable value, large infrastructure, change to charities, etc is undertaken and an estimate made for appeals on these properties if required.